 Coronavirus is more than a world health emergency, the economic impacts are very real and emergency provisions are being made worldwide in an attempt to support individuals, business and anyone who advises them.
 HB Accountants are monitoring the COVID19 situation closely and collating resources as conditions unfold

-HB Accountants is the trading name of HBAS Limited, a company registered in England with the registered number 5085258.
-The registered office of HBAS Limited is Plumpton House, Plumpton Street, Hoddesdon, Hertfordshire EN11 0LB, England.
-VAT Reg.
-866062806
+HB Accountants is the trading name of HBAS Limited, a company registered in England with registration number 5085258.
+The registered office of HBAS Limited is Plumpton House, Plumpton Road, Hoddesdon, Hertfordshire EN11 0LB, England.
+Registered for VAT number 866062806.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.